quantumtom/ash/README.md

 It took a few hours, but I was finally able to implement that formula using a [RequireJS Handlebars plugin](https://github.com/jfparadis/requirejs-handlebars) authored by [Jean-Francois Paradis](http://www.jeanfrancoisparadis.com/).

-## Setup

 ### Prerequisites

-#### NodeJS and Git
-You need good installs of Git and NodeJS (w/ npm).
-Both programs should work well from the command-line and you should know what you're doing.
+This guide assumes you can use Git and NodeJS (w/ npm) from the command-line.

 ### Preparation